-The Airence-USB on-air mixer is a radio production mixer, a 'smart mixer' with an integrated, USB-based control section that interfaces four stereo audio channels from and to an external PC, as well as programmable remote controls.
+Airence-USB on-air mixer is a radio production mixer, a 'smart mixer' with an integrated, USB-based control section that interfaces four stereo audio channels from and to an external PC, as well as programmable remote controls.
 It offers four channels each with microphone, stereo line and USB inputs and two channels which each have inputs for telephone and stereo line and an 'extensive master section designed with radio in mind'.
 Extension consoles can be added to increase the number of channels in increments of six.
 Although all analogue and USB inputs remain the same, Airence-USB is available to order in three differing telephone hybrid or VoIP channels.

 The mixer may be rack-mounted or sunk into the surface of a console or desk with a 'drop through' hole of 450mm x 344mm and a maximum furniture top panel thickness 22mm.
 All connections, other than the operator headphones socket, are on the side of the case which would be uppermost when rack mounted.

 The telephone/line channels have an additional rotary control to set the level sent to the phone line, a switch to select phone or line input and two controls to adjust the line balance; a screwdriver preset for the resistive element and a switch for the capacitive.
 Two switches are provided to connect the call and talkback to the caller.
 Conversation between DJ and caller is thus possible by pushing the Cue button.